GUIDE 2024

 Leadership

-As a knowledge manager, you will operate inside an organization and work with stakeholders to identify knowledge management skills gaps and develop relevant services, training, advice, or guidance proactively to meet business needs.
+As a knowledge manager, you will operate inside an organization and work with stakeholders to identify knowledge management skills gaps and develop relevant services, training, advice, or guidance to meet business needs.

-Therefore knowing how to develop a shared vision, and knowing how to motivate and lead team members towards the achievement of that vision is one of the essential skills for a knowledge manager.
+Therefore, knowing how to develop a shared vision and knowing how to motivate and lead team members towards the achievement of that vision is one of the essential skills for a knowledge manager.

 The ability to build effective teams is another key component of leadership.
 A single person cannot achieve anything significant in an organization.
 Only effective teams under effective leadership can achieve strategic goals and objectives.

 Knowledge management is implemented through a variety of tools and processes.
 The tools used are typically Information Technology (IT) based.
 Examples of knowledge management tools include corporate intranets, content management systems, document management systems, databases, and wikis.
+Knowledge management software is also essential for efficiently managing and utilizing these tools.

 Strategy and Business